irysan/irysan-tech-tests/ts/README.md

 _You'll be asked of developing a small application using the best of your knowledges, taking into account best practices and code reusability.
 We also want you to have fun with this!_

 Take the test and submit your solution by adding @irysan to your repository.
+Please don't use the word Irysan on your repo name.
 We don't ask you any preliminary interview.
 We love to read your code first, so take the test only if you want to!

 ### Test description